-A forearm muscle strain is a partial or complete tear of the small fibers of the forearm muscles.
-Forearm muscles allow you to extend and flex your wrist and fingers.
+A forearm muscle strain is a part or complete tear of these muscles.
+Forearm muscles extend and flex the wrist and fingers.

 |Muscles of the Hand and Forearm|

 This problem may be caused by:

 - Stretching the muscles too fast or too far

 - Putting sudden stress on the muscles when they are not ready for the stress